 Meeting goals in terms of developing strength or endurance needs to be the focus of any exercise program.
 Well-defined goals guide results that you are able to attain through gradual behavior change.
 Examples: I want to be able to do 20 push-ups; I want to be able to run a 10K by the end of the year, etc. Goals are specific and measurable and can be useful in guiding any training program.
 Soreness can be a consequence of working toward a training goal, but should not be a goal in and of itself.

 You write: "I think it's kind of odd that he bases his progress on how sore his clients are."
 It's important to consider who is looking for the progress here: you the client or the trainer?
 Your development and achievement should be the trainer's first concern.
 Some trainers feel the way a client looks or how much s/he can lift is a direct reflection of her or his ability.
 Does it make sense for you to have a conversation with your trainer about your concerns?
-You may want to reference Selecting and Effectively Using a Personal Trainer, developed by The American College of Sports Medicine.

 Since soreness is not a reliable indicator of a "good" workout, it sounds your trainer may need a little training.
 Best of luck toning up!Alice!